 Hazel W. Johnson-Brown

 Retired Brigadier General Hazel W. Johnson-Brown was the first black woman general in the U.S. Army.
 Born in 1927, the 16th Army Nurse Corps chief received her star in 1979.
-She joined the Army Nurse Corps in 1955 and served as a staff nurse in Japan and as chief nurse in Korea before becoming Assistant Dean of the University of Maryland School of Nursing from 1976-1978.
-She aided in the development of new methods for sterilizing medical tools before becoming Director of the famed Walter Reed Army Institute of Nursing in 1974.
-She retired from the Army in 1984, still serving as adjunct nursing professor at Georgetown University and the University of Maryland as well as serving as an advisor to many Surgeon Generals.
+She joined the Army Nurse Corps in 1955, and served as a staff nurse in Japan and as chief nurse in Korea before becoming Assistant Dean of the University of Maryland School of Nursing from 1976-1978.
+She aided in the development of new methods for sterilizing medical tools before becoming Director of the Walter Reed Army Institute of Nursing in 1974.
+She retired from the Army in 1984, still serving as adjunct nursing professor at Georgetown University and the University of Maryland, as well as an advisor to many Surgeon Generals.

 Virginia A. Henderson